Skip to Main Content

 October 2023

-October was Black History Month, and this year's theme, Saluting our Sisters, paid homage to black women who had contributions ignored, ideas appropriated and voices silenced.
-A display on the panels in the Library foyer celebrated the work of black women writers and display panels featured books from the library's collections.
+October is Black History Month, and this year's theme, Saluting our Sisters, paid homage to black women who had contributions ignored, ideas appropriated and voices silenced.
+The Library's display celebrated the work of black women writers.
 For more inspiration on the theme, our Black Lives Matter Resource Lists are full of suggested Fiction and Non-Fiction titles from the library's collections.

 July 2023